Bloch equations: Physical background

 represent an established physical process of transverse and longitudinal relaxation of nuclear magnetization M.

 As macroscopic equations

 These equations are not microscopic: they do not describe the equation of motion of individual nuclear magnetic moments.
-These are governed and described by laws of quantum mechanics.
+Those are governed and described by laws of quantum mechanics.

 Bloch equations are macroscopic: they describe the equations of motion of macroscopic nuclear magnetization that can be obtained by summing up all nuclear magnetic moment in the sample.

 Alternative forms

 Opening the vector product brackets in the Bloch equations leads to: